-In practical applications, the elongated sensing elements will allow to retrieve a map in real time of the state of the water content in the cultivations, thus allowing an automatic tailor-made intervention, especially in view of the optimal management of the irrigation processes.
+In practical applications, the elongated SEs will allow the retrieval of a map in real time that shows the state of the water content in the cultivations, thus allowing an automatic tailor-made intervention, especially in view of the optimal management of the irrigation processes.

 Experimental results for SEN-B

-For the SEN-B, the goal of the proposed method is twofold: 1) an ex-ante monitoring of concrete curing along a building diffuse profile and 2) an ex-post monitoring for the detection of dielectric anomalies as a result of degradation or stress of the structure.
-A concrete beam was considered as a case study.
-In particular, in order to monitor the water content during the hydration process, three d-SEs were inserted in concrete beam: one at the bottom of the beam, another in the middle, and a third in the highest part.
-The hardening phase is considered to be completed within the first 28 days, since after this period more than 90 % of the overall mechanical strength has developed.
+For SEN-B, the goal of the proposed method was twofold: 1) an ex-ante monitoring of concrete curing along a building diffuse profile and 2) an ex-post monitoring for the detection of dielectric anomalies as a result of the degradation or stress of the structure.
+A concrete beam was used as a case study.
+In order to monitor the water content during the hydration process, three d-SEs were inserted in a concrete beam: one at the bottom of the beam, another in the middle and a third at the highest point.
+The hardening phase is considered to be completed within the first 28 days, as after this period more than 90 % of the overall mechanical strength has developed.
 For this reason, the beam was monitored over the 28-day period by acquiring TDR data for the d-SEs.
-Figure 5(a) shows some of the TDR reflectograms acquired during the considered period (for clarity of the image, not all the reflectograms are reported)); Figure 5(b) shows a zoom that highlights the trend.
+Figure 5(a) shows some of the TDR reflectograms acquired during the considered period (for clarity of the image, not all the reflectograms are reported)); Figure 5(b) shows a zoomed image that highlights the trend.

-From the reflectogram, it is possible to identify the beginning and the end of the d-SE (denoted respectively by dB, app and dE, app), in order to calculate the apparent distance dapp of the d-SE.
-As can be seen, this parameter decreases with the hydration process because dE, app shift towards lower values.
-This indicates that the apparent distance dapp of the d-SE decreases with decreasing dielectric permittivity εapp of the concrete beam, as a result of the ongoing hydration process.
+From the reflectogram, it is possible to identify the beginning and the end of the d-SE (denoted respectively by dB, app and dE, app) in order to calculate the apparent distance dapp of the d-SE.
+As can be seen, this parameter decreases with the hydration process because dE, app shifts towards lower values.
+This indicates that the apparent distance dapp of the d-SE decreases with the decreasing dielectric permittivity εapp of the concrete beam as a result of the ongoing hydration process.